Cargiver with a Welch Allyn RetinaVue 700 Imager in hand, speaks with a patient.

 a chart depicting 95% preventable

-Check out the eBook below, "Improve HEDIS, STAR and HCC Risk Factors by Closing Care Gaps for Patients Living with Diabetes," to learn more about increasing access to diabetic retinal exams with a simple, affordable and flexible solution.
+Check out the eBook below to learn more about increasing access to diabetic retinal exams with a simple, affordable and flexible solution.

 What's inside the eBook: